Unintended Impacts: Fewer Black and Latino Freshmen at CUNY Senior Colleges After the Recession

 Summary: When the Great Recession hit New York City, applications to the City University of New York (CUNY) surged, as families and students sought more affordable college options.
 Faced with greater numbers of higher scoring applicants to its senior colleges, CUNY responded by raising minimum admission requirements.
 This led to a sharp drop in the numbers and share of black and Latino freshmen entering CUNY's 11 senior colleges, with the greatest decreases at the most selective schools.
 "Unintended Impacts" describes these trends within the context of enrollment during the past ten years at CUNY.

-Issues: Disconnected Youth
+Issues: Opportunities for Youth